hartwigmedical/hmftools/sage/README2.md

 matchQuality += max(0, min(modifiedMapQuality, modifiedBaseQuality))

+A 'jitter penalty' is also calculated.
+The jitter penalty is meant to model common sequencing errors whereby a repeat can be extended or contracted by 1 repeat unit.
+Weakly supported variants with read contexts which differ by only 1 repeat from a true read context found in the tumor with a lot of support may be artefacts of these sequencing errors and are penalised.
 If a `LENGTHENED` or `SHORTENED` jitter match is made we increment the jitter penalty as a function of the count of the repeat sequence in the microsatellite:

 `JITTER_PENALTY` += `jitterPenalty` * max(0, repeatCount - `jitterMinRepeatCount`)